awsdocs/amazon-personalize-developer-guide/doc_source/frequently-asked-questions.md

 *Why does my SIMS\-backed campaign recommend items that are not similar based on metadata?*

 SIMS uses your Interactions dataset to determine similarity; not item metadata such as color or price\.
 SIMS identifies the co\-occurrence of the item in user histories in your Interaction dataset to recommend similar items\.
-For more information, see [SIMS recipe \(legacy\)](native-recipe-sims.md)\.
+For more information, see [SIMS recipe](native-recipe-sims.md)\.

 *Can I get more than 500 items from a single GetRecommendations API operation?*